40 Of The Most Embarrassing Situations That People Have Ever Been In, As Shared In This Twitter Thread

 "You might decide that since there's nothing you can do, it is best to forget it and move on, but at least in some people's minds, it's not been resolved," Whitbourne said.

 One example Clegg provides is of a young woman in a pool whose swimsuit had come off.
-Obviously, she was embarrassed, but rather than owning up to her feelings, she just swam away as quickly as possible, hoping that no one noticed (though of course, they probably did).
+It was one of those embarrassing moments in public, but rather than owning up to her feelings, she just swam away as quickly as possible, hoping that no one noticed (though, of course, they probably did).

-"A much better strategy for resolving awkwardness is confronting it directly," Whitbourne said.
-In most cases that Clegg investigated, the situation was resolved best through humor.
+“A much better strategy for resolving awkwardness is confronting it directly,” Whitbourne said.
+In most cases that Clegg investigated, even the most embarrassing situations were resolved best through humor.

 "This has to apply to you when you're the one who's committed the awkward act.
 You won't gain friends if you use humor to make fun of their awkwardness.
 However, your friends will feel a lot better about the situation and probably admire you for your courage when you own up to a social transgression.
 You don't have to be a professional comedian to know how to use humor in an awkward situation.
 Even saying 'awkward!' can do the trick."